-Meeting notifications also are provided in the TRANSREPORT calendar section.
-Flyers (as described above) are sent via the MPOinfo, Transportation Equity, and AACT email lists, as well as to Advisory Council members and contact lists of other interested parties.
+Flyers (as described above) are sent via the MPOinfo and Transportation Equity email lists, and to Advisory Council members and contact lists of other interested parties.

-3.4d Access to MPO and MPO-Sponsored Meetings
+3.4.4 Access to MPO and MPO-Sponsored Meetings

-The MPO works to make all meetings accessible to all members of the public, regardless of their transportation alternatives, mobility limitations, or language skills.
-The CTPS Nondiscrimination Handbook described earlier also contains protocols to ensure physical access to meeting venues.
+The MPO strives to make all meetings accessible to all members of the public, regardless of their transportation alternatives, mobility limitations, or language skills.
+The CTPS Nondiscrimination Handbook also contains protocols to ensure physical access to meeting venues.